nnellans/bicep-guide/README.md

 ### Method 2.
 The Child resources are defined separately in their own top-level resource
 - The Child resource uses a `parent` parameter that points to the symbolic name of the parent resource
-- Useful if the Child resources are deployed in a different Bicep file than the parent resources
+- Benefit over Method 1: allows you to define the Child resources in a different Bicep file than the Parent resources
-- Useful if you want to use a loop on Child resources
+- Benefit over Method 1: allows you to use a loop on Child resources
 - The 'resourceType' for children must be the full resourceType path `Microsoft.Storage/storageAccounts/fileServices/shares`
 - The 'apiVersion' for children must be provided
 - The 'name' for children can be just the simple name `childName`, since the full name `parentName/childName` is assumed from the parent resource